UK's Truss says: nothing has changed in Brexit talks after Frost quit | Law-Order

 UK's Truss says: nothing has changed in Brexit talks after Frost quit

+His departure triggered speculation that London might soon take a different stance in its attempt to renegotiate key parts of its post-Brexit trade deal with the EU.
+Truss said Britain still wanted to end the role of the European Court of Justice as the final arbiter of disputes, a flashpoint for both sides.

-Britain's foreign minister Liz Truss, in charge of post-Brexit talks with Brussels after the resignation of Brexit minister David Frost, said London's position remained unchanged and the process needed to speed up in the New Year.
+Britain's foreign minister Liz Truss, thrust into post-Brexit talks with Brussels after the resignation of Brexit minister David Frost, said London's position remained unchanged and the process needed to speed up in the New Year.

 ALSO READ